mindspore-ai/mindspore/model_zoo/official/nlp/mass/README.md

     -n, --device_num         device number used for training: N, default is 1.
     -i, --device_id          device id used for training with single device: N, 0<=N<=7, default is 0.
     -j, --hccl_json          rank table file used for training with multiple devices: FILE.
-    -c, --config             configuration file as shown in the path 'mass/config': FILE.
     -o, --output             assign output file of inference: FILE.
     -v, --vocab              set the vocabulary.
     -m, --metric             set the metric.